 During my studies, I had a meteorology professor who firmly believed that humans did not have as much power over the Earth's temperature.
 20 years ago, he stood up to a series of scientists with an argument: The Earth has a cycle of warming and cooling, as the glaciations have shown us.
 Plausible...
 Many still believe that we do not have this impact.

 Although the Earth undergoes cycles of temperature variation, some are working to demonstrate that humans have a grandiose impact on the global ecosystem.
 That we humans influence the Earth's average temperature through our consumption habits .
 Thousands of specialists around the world agree.
 They also agree that the human species is in danger.

-And what happens in the meantime?
+And what happens during this time?

-There's a famous African proverb that goes round and round in my head: "It takes a village to raise a child".
-And if we were to update it a little: It takes the world's population to provide a quality of life for the children of the future.
-They need to be able to eat, drink, clothe, shelter and... play.
+There is the famous African proverb that runs over and over in my head: '' It takes a village to raise a child'' .
+And if we updated it a little: We need the world's population to give a quality of life to the children of the future.
+They must be able to eat, drink, clothe themselves, shelter and... play.

 I leave you with a video of Elizabeth May's speech during the emergency debate on climate change.
 She says everything, everything, everything that is important to say.